rhondeldi/rhondeldi/README.md

 Hi there 👋

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on SZN-Client Shop
 - 🌱 I’m currently learning REACT
 - 📫 How to reach me: rhondeldi@gmail.com